 The extended period of eligibility does not go on forever.
 Instead, you may qualify for Social Security disability benefits pursuant to the extended period of eligibility in any of the 36 consecutive months after your trial work period ends.
 Benefits are determined on a month-to-month basis depending on whether you were able to earn the SGA in that month.

 After the extended period of eligibility (or even during that time), you may be able to apply for expedited reinstatement of your Social Security disability benefits if you meet the requirements outlined by the SSA.
+An expedited reinstatement of benefits may allow you to start receiving benefits again without filing a new application.
+Additionally, the SSA can provide you temporary benefits for up to six months while the agency decides on your expedited reinstatement request.

 Don’t Be Afraid to Try Going Back to Work